What is tuberculosis?

 Is there a vaccine for TB?

 There is a vaccine for TB Vaccination for tuberculosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more .
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more .
 It's called BCG.
 However, it makes your PPD skin test turn positive.
 So if you've had the vaccine, doctors can't use the skin test to screen you for TB.
 Because of this, the vaccine is used mainly for children in countries where TB is common.